 - Lost and Found: If you lost your items check with us or if you find a lost item we will gladly take it and register lost item.

-- Historical House and Gallery: Want to visit one of the oldest homes (Casa Ortiz) in Laredo?
-Or marvel at the ceramic works of Ms. Helen Richter Watson.
-Come by info desk or call 326-info to schedule a tour.
+- Watson Gallery: Marvel at the ceramic works of Ms. Helen Richter Watson.
+Come by info desk or call 326-INFO to schedule a tour.

 Game Room: Located outside the Student Center near the Bruni Vergara Garden, the Game Room offers many leisure activities, including pool tables, air hockey, darts and computer games.

 Health Services: Located on the first floor in room 125, Health Services offers students clinical response for immediate needs, and provides information for the improvement of their individual health and wellness.

 Student Counseling Services: Located on the first floor in room 128, the Office of Student Counseling Services offers short-term individual counseling, couples counseling, group sessions, consultations for students, faculty and staff referrals, and self-help pamphlets on various wellness topics to facilitate students’ transitions and challenges during their university life.
 For students, there is no additional charge to access these services.

 Disability Services: Located on the first floor in room 124, the Office of Disability Services offers students a supportive learning community to empower students with disabilities to accomplish their academic goals by ensuring accessibility to university programs.

 Sky Lab: Need a place to use a computer or print your assignments with the BEST view of campus?
 The Skylab offers 119 work stations and 20 lounge chairs with plugs to power all your electronics and the best view of the Lamar Bruni Garden.